May 01, 2016

 Giving back for the Minneapolis office calls for a standing date each year to serve dinner at Simpson Housing—an organization providing resources to the homeless.

-“Staff enjoys helping those less fortunate in our community, and the individuals receiving the meals are always very thankful and quick to express their gratitude,” says Jayme Klocker of the Minneapolis office.
+“Staff enjoys helping those less fortunate in our community, and the individuals receiving the meals are always very thankful and quick to express their gratitude,” says Jayme Klocker, marketing coordinator in the Minneapolis office.
 “In addition to the team-building that happens, while planning and executing the evening the staff gets to know one another on a personal level—outside of their work.”